24i/vigour_github-webhook-forwarding/README.md

 ### Warning

 This is meant for a production environment where the ip returned by `ip.address()` is accessible to the outside world.
 On a local setup, the webhook will not reach.
 But the service will still create a WebHook on GitHub for the configured organization, taking one of only 20 available webhooks!
-Don't forget to remove it if you run `npm start locally` or if your decommissioning and instance of the service.
+Don't forget to remove it if you run `npm start` locally or if you're decommissioning an instance of the service.
 If you don't want to do this manually, use `npm run unhook`.

 ## `npm run unhook`

-This gets the same config as `npm start`, but with `unhook: true` (`--unhook true`), which means that instead of creating a hook if none exist for this ip and port, it will remove such a hook and exit
+This gets the same config as `npm start`, but with `{ unhook: true }` (`--unhook true`), which means that instead of creating a hook if none exist for this ip and port, it will remove such a hook and exit

 ## `npm test`